Aggregate Operator

 Below is the completed configuration in the Module Builder:

-Preview your module in Express View Express View is how your end-user views you application.
+Preview your module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View. and open the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software..
 Click the button and run the Angular Command The Angular command, or data command, is a tool that displays submission data in a browser's developer console.
 In Express View, enter the following command in the devtool console: angular.element('.unqorkio-form').scope().submission.
 Expand the data and you'll see the total weight stored in the sumWeight Hidden component.

 Resources